belun.app Blog RU

 Common uses: pointing subdomains to CDN or SaaS providers, setting up www as an alias for the apex domain.

-Important: You cannot use a CNAME on an apex domain (example.com) in standard DNS — only on subdomains.
-If you need apex aliasing, providers like Cloudflare offer a proprietary CNAME Flattening feature.
+One thing to know: you cannot use a CNAME on an apex domain (example.com) in standard DNS — only on subdomains.
+If you need apex aliasing, Cloudflare offers CNAME Flattening as a proprietary extension.

 NS — Name servers